namtel-hp/roesena-app/README.md

 Run `ng serve` to start the Angular dev server.
 It will serve the app on [localhost](http://localhost:4200/).

-### Cloud Functions
+### Cloud Functions / Firestore

-In theory these can be run locally in a a dev environment with the [firebase emulators](https://firebase.google.com/docs/rules/emulator-setup), but this project was built without them.
+Can be run locally using the [firebase emulator suite](https://firebase.google.com/docs/emulator-suite) with `firebase emulators:start`.
+To make the Angular dev server use the emulator instead of the production database set the `useEmulator` property to `true` in the [dev environment file](hosting/src/environments/environment.ts).

+Restarting the emulators will clear all the data from the firestore emulator.
+The current contents of the emulators can be exported with `firebase emulators:export <export directory>` and imported with `firebase emulators:start --import <import directory>`.

+To enable functions in the emulator to access the production auth API admin credentials are needed.
+Follow setup in the [official docs](https://firebase.google.com/docs/functions/local-emulator#set_up_admin_credentials_optional).
+Be very careful with the key here, this is a private key!

 ## Build